Opening January 2026 - now available to schedule

 Choosing a Session Length

-New patients begin with a 90-minute session so we have enough time to settle in, understand what your system needs, and move into the work without rushing.
+New patients begin with a 90-minute session, giving enough time to settle in, understand what your system needs, and move into the work without rushing.

-For return visits, you can choose the amount of time that feels right.
-All sessions follow the same gentle pacing; the difference is how much time feels most nourishing for you that day.
+For return visits, you can choose the session length that feels most nourishing that day.
+All sessions follow the same gentle pacing; the difference is simply how much time your body needs:

-• 90 minutes — the most unhurried option for deeper unwinding or when there’s more to explore
+• 90 minutes ($150) — the most unhurried option for deeper unwinding or exploration

 Who This Approach is For